elarosdesign/digm5010/README.md

 •	Exploring the emotional potential of our extended reality and tangible responsive environments in supporting people’s higher senses?
 Like a collective sense of trust, ease, time/orientation,
 •	Integrating poetry and theatre as well as critical data visualisation in visualizing the virtual state or workstation of the precariat transnational global demizens.

+•	Integrating poetry and theatre as well as critical data visualisation in visualizing the virtual state or workstation of the precariat transnational global demizens.

 Digital media platform topics of interest: